CoccodrillooXDS/OBS-Notifications/README.md

 - notify-send (*Linux only*);

 # Installation
-1. Download the latest release from the [Releases](https://github.com/CoccodrillooXDS/OBS-Notifications/releases) page;
+1. Download the latest version from the [Releases](https://github.com/CoccodrillooXDS/OBS-Notifications/releases) page;
 2. Extract the archive to a folder of your choice;
 3. Open OBS Studio;
 4. Go to `Tools` > `Scripts`;